sngpranay/portaldocs/portal-sdk/templates/portalfx-authentication.md

 Add an extra parameter to ajax calls (setAuthorizationHeader = { resourceName: "self" }

-Which means give me a token to myself and I’ll exchange that token later
+Which means give me a token to myself and I'll exchange that token later

 ```cs
     MsPortalFx.Base.Net2.ajax({